Create an Ultra-Easy Accent Wall with Paint!

 I wanted my wall to have the look of wallpaper, so I extended my pattern all the ways to the corners, even painting some strokes into the corners.
 Once that was dry, I came back with my angled paintbrush and touched up the side walls.

-I did the same thing when I got down to the baseboard- I painted onto it a little bit, then touched it up later.
+I did the same thing when I got down to the baseboard- I painted onto it a little bit, then touched it up with white paint later.

 I had a few spots I needed to touch up with white paint when I was done.